 - handling partnerships with sites that require auth

 Manhattan distance is the shortest distance between two points on a grid.
 There are multiple paths between any two points with the same Manhattan distance.
-Ask them to implement a function that finds the number of paths.
-You can ask them to actually write the code, or you can just ask them to come up with the algorithm.
+Implement a function that finds the number of paths.
+You can write code, or just come up with an algorithm, or any other approach.

 There are lots of ways to do it.
 The most elegant is recursive: